shibowo/BRC-MovementFunk/README.md

 The built DLL should be in ``bin\Debug\netstandard2.0\MovementFunk.dll``.

 ## Configuration
-There are multiple ways to edit the config, make sure you've run the game with the mod at least once<br><br>
+There are multiple ways to edit the configuration files, make sure you've run the game with the mod at least once<br><br>

-- The simplest is to just use the built in config editor in r2modman to edit the config<br>
+- The simplest is to just use the built in config editor in r2modman to edit the configs<br>

-- You can edit it manually, you can find the config file in the \BepInEx\config folder, it should be named com.yuril.
-MovementPlus.cfg<br>
+- You can edit them manually, the configs are in BepInEx\config\MovementFunk. movement.cfg is the config for movement related settings and speedometer.cfg is for the speedometer.

-- You can use [this tool](https://github.com/BepInEx/BepInEx.ConfigurationManager) to edit the values in-game in real time, some changes may only take effect on entering a new area
+Note: As of right now, none of the MovementFunk configs appear in BepInEx.ConfigurationManager.

 ## Credits
 Huge thanks to these individuals, this mod would not be the same without them.